 Paddling in The Everglades - Flamingo

 At the Flamingo Visitor Center are an information center with natural history exhibits, a ramp and store at the marina, campground, hiking trails, as well as boat tours and rentals.
 Launching up the Buttonwood Canal from Flamingo Marina, you'll be sharing the waterway with motor and airboats.
 The mosquitoes can be brutal here, it's best to plan a trip October-April.
-(Detailed map, photos and more description below.)
+(Detailed map and photos below.)

 Kayaking or canoeing north along the canal leads to Coot Bay.
 Coot Bay is great for fishing, but you can also see alligators, dolphin, otters, sharks, and crocodiles.
 Other paddling from Flamingo includes exploring Florida Bay and its islands, or paddling to Snake Bight (about four miles), popular for birding.
 Note: only experienced kayakers and paddlers should attempt Florida Bay due to open water, strong current, and unpredictable winds.
 If attempting a back-country trip, register at the ranger station.